Skip to main content

 ~£180· 100N· Auto (hammer)· 0.7 kg

-The only premium sailing lifejacket on the UK market sized correctly for children.
-Most so-called kids' lifejackets are oversized adult foam vests that ride up to the chin.
-This one fits properly, has a real harness D-ring, and the kid will not take it off after 20 minutes.
+The only premium sailing lifejacket sized correctly for children.
+Most 'kids' lifejackets are oversized adult foam vests that ride to the chin.
+This fits properly and has a real harness D-ring.

-Children grow out of the size range quickly — budget for a replacement every 2–3 years.
-Light is sold separately.
-The 100N rating is correct for under-50 kg but not enough for a heavier adolescent — switch to an adult 150N+ when they reach the upper weight limit.
+Children grow out of the range quickly — budget a replacement every 2–3 years.
+Light sold separately.
+Switch to an adult 150N+ once they pass the weight limit.

 Check price on Amazon →